Al Qaeda calls Islamic State illegitimate but suggests cooperation

 Islamic State has declared a caliphate in large parts of Iraq and Syria under its control and sought to expand its power in the Middle East, becoming a greater security threat than al Qaeda in the strategic oil-producing region.

-Despite rivalries between the two Islamist organisations, former Egyptian doctor Zawahri suggested there was still room for cooperation when it came to combating the West.
+Despite rivalries between the two Islamist organizations, former Egyptian doctor Zawahri suggested there was still room for cooperation when it came to combating the West.

 Zawahri did not elaborate, but his comments raised the possibility he could seek cooperation with a movement that has in many ways eclipsed al Qaeda, its predecessor in Iraq.